 The stage of a cancer tells you how big it is and whether it has spread.
 Knowing the stage helps your doctor decide which treatment you need.

-Doctors often use a simple system to stage small cell lung cancer.
-They might describe your cancer as limited disease or extensive disease.
+For help deciding on treatment, doctors might use a simple system to stage small cell lung cancer.
+This describes your cancer as limited disease or extensive disease.

-Doctors describe small cell lung cancer as limited if the cancer is contained in a single area that can be treated with radiotherapy.
+Doctors describe small cell lung cancer as limited if the cancer is contained in a single area on one side of the chest.
+And the cancer can be treated with radiotherapy to just one area.

 - is only in one lung

 - may be in nearby lymph nodes – for example, in the centre of the chest or above the collar bone

 If you have limited disease you are likely to have chemotherapy as well as radiotherapy treatment.
 This is sometimes called chemoradiotherapy.